iotaledger/susee-streams-poc/iota-bridge/README.md

-In addition to the common CLI options described in the [CLI API section of the main README file](../README.md#common-cli-options) the *IOTA-Bridge* offers the following CLI arguments.
+In addition to the common CLI options described in the [CLI API section of the main README file](../README.md#common-cli-options) the *IOTA Bridge* offers the following CLI arguments.

     -l, --listener-ip-address <LISTENER_IP_ADDRESS_PORT>
             IP address and port to listen to.